zozzlethena/docs/pages/launch.md

 ### Initial Distribution

-Velocimeter will launch with initial supply of 400M FLOW token most of which are locked for four years and airdroped to partner protocols, early investors, farmable by early communtity members via [Amplifi](https://app.amplifi.gg/), and held for furture partners.
+Velocimeter will launch with initial supply of 400M FLOW tokens, most of which are locked for four years and airdropped to partner protocols, early investors, farmable by early communtity members via [Amplifi](https://app.amplifi.gg/), and held for future partners.

 Details of the initial distribution and token emissinos are available in the [Initial Distribution section of the Tokenomics](/tokenomics#initial-distribution).